tonykapa/RecommendationWebService/testmodule/Readme.md

-# Web Service Module for Prestashop 1.7+
+# Recommendation Web Service Module for Prestashop 1.7+

 This module is calling a web service which returns Product ID's from items on your shop based on the user's purchase history using user id in your website.